-Klamath River Valley - Tulelake (1-002.01) The Tulelake Irrigation District Groundwater Management Plan was developed in 2013 to work cooperatively with landowners to most efficiently monitor groundwater resources and develop an efficient and effective conjunctive use program during years when surface water supplies are limited or not available.
+Klamath River Valley - Tulelake (1-002.01) The Tulelake Irrigation District Groundwater

+Management Plan was developed in 2013 to work cooperatively with landowners to most efficiently monitor groundwater resources and develop an efficient and effective conjunctive use program during years when surface water supplies are limited or not available.
 The Tulelake Irrigation District is currently the GSA for the Tulelake Subbasin and is undertaking development of a Sustainable Groundwater Management Plan.
+The County of Modoc, County of Siskiyou, and City of Tulelake have also indicated their intent to serve as GSAs for the portions of the basin under their jurisdictions.

+- Butte Valley (1-003)

+- Shasta Valley (1-004)

-- Butte Valley (1-003) - Scott River Valley (1-005)
+- Scott River Valley (1-005)

 The Siskiyou County Flood Control and Water Conservation District has registered with the Department of Water Resources to act as the Groundwater Sustainability Agency for the Butte Valley, Shasta Valley, and Scott River Valley Groundwater Basins.

-- Eel River Valley (1-010) The Humboldt County Public Works Department has submitted a Groundwater Sustainability Plan Alternative; the alternative "provides information demonstrating that the Basin has operated within its sustainable yield over a period of at least 10 years." - Ukiah Valley (1-052) The Ukiah Valley Basin Groundwater Sustainability Agency was created by a Joint Powers Agreement to serve as the Groundwater Sustainability Agency for the Ukiah Valley Basin.
+- Eel River Valley (1-010)

+The Humboldt County Public Works Department has submitted a Groundwater Sustainability Plan Alternative; the alternative "provides information demonstrating that the Basin has operated within its sustainable yield over a period of at least 10 years."

+- Santa Rosa Plain (1-055.01)

+The Santa Rosa Plain GSA has 8 local agencies participating through a Joint Exercise of Powers Agreement.
+All 8 entities have water supply, water management or land use responsibilities.
+The seven members include the City of Cotati, City of Rohnert Park, City of Santa Rosa, Town of Windsor, Gold Ridge Resource Conservation District, Sonoma Resource Conservation District, the Sonoma County Water Agency and the County of Sonoma.

+- Ukiah Valley (1-052)

+The Ukiah Valley Basin Groundwater Sustainability

+Agency was created by a Joint Powers Agreement to serve as the Groundwater Sustainability

+Agency for the Ukiah Valley Basin.